CITIZENSHIP EDUCATION, INCLUSIVE EDUCATION AND INTEGRATION OF MIGRANTS IN EDUCATION

 All of the activities from different sections are organized and carried out using different, fun, interesting, and stimulating games, working in small groups, working in tandems, group discussions, role-playing etc.

-These activities are carried out by a tandem of teachers, who have the opportunity to choose whichever section they want from the three offered in the Annual programs for extracurricular activities (annual programs for both nine – year primary and 4 – year secondary education), to implement with their students.
-Through a wide range of games and encouraging research activities, students develop positive feelings and views on the “other” culture and its values, they get to know each other, socialize, develop the communication and interaction with each other, learn elementary words and phrases from the other language in a very easy, unobtrusive and spontaneous way.
+These activities are carried out by a tandem of teachers, who have the opportunity to choose whichever section they want from the three offered in the Annual programs for extracurricular activities (annual programs for both nine–year primary and 4–year secondary education), to implement with their students.
+Through a wide range of games and encouraging research activities, students develop positive feelings and views on the “other” culture and its values, they get to know each other, socialize, develop the communication and interaction with each other, and learn elementary words and phrases from the other language in a very easy, unobtrusive and spontaneous way.

 In 2012, NDC Skopje and the Ministry of Education and Science of the R. of Macedonia founded the Nansen Model Training Centre, which offers different training programs for teachers, school psychologists, pedagogues and school principals.
 The programs help the professionals from the field of education strengthen their intercultural competencies, promote and support their personal transformation, promote the vision of intercultural education with the intention such transformation to be transmitted and reflected in the work with students, parents and other members of the school.